adonisjs/v7-docs/content/start/tutorial/hypermedia/overview.md

 The `@layout()` tag wraps the page content with a common layout (header, footer, CSS).
 The `@form()` and `@field.root()` tags are components that come with the starter kit.
 They render standard HTML form elements with built-in features like CSRF protection and validation error display.

 When you visit `/signup`, the route calls the controller's `create` method, which renders this view, and Edge converts it to HTML that your browser displays.

+## Try creating an account
+Before we move forward, start your development server with `node ace serve --hmr` and try creating an account.
+Get comfortable with how the starter kit works.
+We'll be building on this foundation.